djq/dusp_viz/urban_data.md

 * ggplot2: visualization and exploration
 * spplot: plot quick maps

 ### Datasets
-The datasets we will use are available [here](https://github.com/djq/dusp_viz/blob/master/data.zip?raw=true)
+The datasets we will use are available [here](https://github.com/djq/dusp_viz/blob/master/data.zip?raw=true).
+Make a folder for this class and unzip them there.

 ## Basic commands for R